jaytar0/DE_flow_anime_2022/README.md

 ## Inspiraations
 Anime was one of my favorite childhoood/early years pass times and to this day I still watch one or two from time to time from friend recommendations.
 It's one of those entertainment forms that will hold a timeless value to me.
 Thus, I thought I would give a go at applying some of what I love to my work and here is what has come to fruition.

-I hope you enjoy the results!
+I hope you enjoy the results!!!

 ## Project Flowchart
 The general infrastructure of this project will be centered around what has been shown in the charts.